Chapter 4ish: Puncture the Brine

 The cords tightened as the animals slowed, to be dragged behind or alongside the ships.
 From the lower decks and the kitchens, a horde of butchers emerged, cleavers and carving knives of jade and ivory and bone and obsidian in their hands.
 They placed the blades between their teeth before leaping over the railings to climb down the ropes and join their brethren.
 They came upon the dying animals like a horde of termites, consuming a noble forest, and before the animals’ eyes had closed sliced into their thick layers of blubber to get at the meat below.
 Others lowered themselves into the longboats and rowed toward the corpses to collect what they could before other scavengers arrived.
 There was only silence from the whales as they drifted off to their dreams of sea and family, resigning to their killers' blades and hooks and ropes.

 Thick trails of blood broiled behind, which would soon call the attention of sharks and sea birds.
 The sailors started songs of their own, chanting to the beat of the drums, riding the carcasses until they began to fill with water and sink into the nets.
 They hurled chunks of flesh onto the decks of the life rafts and hoisted huge slabs up onto the decks of the carracks and galleons.
 Blood soaked the wood.
 The fleet sailed on, triangular dorsal fins already rising from the depths on their tails.
 The little commander watched briefly, then returned to his lift.
 One of the guards closed the gate while the other tugged on the ropes and he was gone below.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, GrindhouseFictionWrite a Review